cinco/nginx-letsencrypt-proxy/README.md

 #### CERT_TEST

 If, like me, you end up testing things more times than you think, you may well fall foul of Let's Encrypt's rate limiting.

-Set ```CERT_TEST=true``` to create test certificates only, and avoid such issues until you're certain.
+Set ```CERT_TEST=true``` to create test certificates only and avoid such issues until you're certain.

 __Note that you'll have to remove old certificates if you switch from test to live.
 This can be achieved by removing the certificates docker volume, if you have one.__